-Artificial Pancreas Treatment (APT) is a process which promotes the normalization of carbohydrate metabolism in diabetic patients.
-APT affects multiple organs, especially muscle, retina, liver, kidney, and nerve endings.
-The process involves the administration of insulin pulses similar to those found in the portal circulation of normal humans using the Bionica Microdose infusion device which is FDA labeled for this treatment.
+Microburst Insulin Infusion (MII) is a process which promotes the normalization of carbohydrate metabolism in diabetic patients.
+MII affects multiple organs, especially muscle, retina, liver, kidney, and nerve endings.
+The process involves the administration of insulin bursts similar to those found in the portal circulation of normal humans using the Bionica Microdose Infusion Device which is FDA labeled for this treatment.
 The process is monitored by frequent glucose levels and metabolic measurements.
-APT is done over 1-hour periods with a rest period between each session for three courses each day of treatment.
-Typically, APT is performed on a weekly or bi-weekly basis following the first week of two back-to-back daily sessions.
+MII is done over 1-hour periods with a rest period between each session for three courses each day of treatment.
+Typically, MII is performed on a weekly or bi-weekly basis following the first week of two back-to-back daily sessions.

 Initial Clinical Assessment

 Patients report to the clinic between 7:00 am and 8:30 am for the initial clinical assessment to perform the following:

 - Determine initial glucose level.

 - Assess patient’s overall condition.